 Following her 1941 default, the bonds, already on the ropes prior to the war, collapsed completely.

-By the end of the war, the situation had not much improved.
+By the end of the war, the situation had not improved.

-At the close of 1945, the following bonds were listed; with prices as follows:
+At the close of 1945, the following bonds were listed on the London Stock Exchange with prices and cumulative defaulted coupons as follows:

 Issue | Price (%) | Unpaid Coupons (£) |